a1928375/LeetCode/README.md

 41: backpackOne: Given n items with size Ai, an integer m denotes the size of a backpack.
 How full you can fill this backpack?

-42: backpackTwo: There are n items and a backpack with size m.
+42. backpackTwo: There are n items and a backpack with size m.
 Given array A representing the size of each item and array V representing the value of each item.
 What's the maximum value can you put into the backpack?
 A[i], V[i], n, m are all integers.
-You can not split an item.
-The sum size of the items you want to put into backpack can not exceed m.
-Each item can only be picked up once
+You cannot split an item.
+The sum size of the items you want to put into backpack cannot exceed m.
+Each item can only be picked up once.